 We are two-thirds of the way through the third quarter so my apologies for the lateness of this update!
-Q2 was another excellent one for stocks in general – with the 8.5% return posted by the S&P 500 representing an acceleration on Q1.
+Q2 was another excellent one for stocks in general, with the 8.5% return posted by the S&P 500 besting Q1.
 Unfortunately, I had a slight hiccup with my own portfolios.
-For reasons I can’t explain, post-April I stopped manually executing the monthly trades for the Micro Portfolio, assuming it was happening automatically.
+I stopped manually executing the monthly trades for the Micro Portfolio after April, assuming it was happening automatically.
 The payments into the broker account are automatic – so cash for May, June and the start of Q3 simply piled up until my brain started working again in August.
 So, Q2 total buys were low ($100 versus $300 normally), while Q3 total purchases of $500 will offset that shortfall.

 In terms of the individual holdings, Disney was the real laggard and the only one to post a negative quarter.
 Shares of the media giant fell around 4.7% in Q2 while the dividend remains suspended.
-Still, Disney has not underperformed the benchmark since the start of COVID, notwithstanding the huge disruption to its theme park operations, and the business is doing a lot better now.
+Still, Disney has not underperformed the benchmark since COVID began, notwithstanding the huge disruption to its theme park operations.
+The business is doing a lot better now, too.
 The segment housing the Parks swung back into the black as they opened back up again, with the company as a whole posting a $2.4b operating profit in its fiscal Q3.
 The shares remain expensive in my view, trading on a FY22 P/E of 37.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!